Ahmedelshinnawi/Front-End-Summer-Training/README.md

 # Front-End Summer Training Tasks

-## Here i will leave all the tasks i accomplished in the front-end summer training of 2024.
+## Here, I will leave all the tasks I accomplished during the front-end summer training of 2024.

-- __Each one of the folders will contain the tasks in this specific topic.__
+- __Each directory will contain the tasks related to its specific topic.__